ESL Speaking

 ESL Surveys and Questionnaires.

-I love this 4-skills ESL game and my students do too.
-Find, or write a conversation between two people talking about their experiences with Easter.
+I love this 4-skills ESL game, and my students do too.
+Find, or write a conversation between two people talking about their experiences with this holiday.
 Then, post each part of it around the classroom at various points.

 This is a fun game to play with kids!
 Pretend that you’re an alien and know absolutely nothing about life on Earth.
 There’s this big holiday coming up, Easter.
 Have the kids explain what it’s all about to you.
 It’s a sneaky way to elicit all sorts of information and to find out what the students already know about a certain topic.